alareti/lpu/README.md

 "true" and the boolean value of "false."
 Their function names are T and N, respectively.

-T Truth Table
+TT Truth Table
 | O |
 |---|
 | 1 |

 T = 1

-N Truth Table
+NT Truth Table
 | O |
 |---|
 | 0 |